typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 Run the HAProxy Docker container.

 ```
-$ docker run -d --name haproxy  -p $(hostname):80:80 -p $(hostname):443:443 -p $(hostname):8999:8999 -p $(hostname):9000:9000 -p $(hostname):9999:9999 -p $(hostname):65535:65535 -v /etc/haproxy:/usr/local/etc/haproxy:ro haproxy:1.5
+$ docker run -d --name haproxy  -p $(HOSTIP):80:80 -p $(HOSTIP):443:443 -p $(HOSTIP):8999:8999 -p $(HOSTIP):9000:9000 -p $(HOSTIP):9999:9999 -p $(HOSTIP):65535:65535 -v /etc/haproxy:/usr/local/etc/haproxy:ro haproxy:1.5
 ```

 The above container has `haproxy` as its name and uses configuration file is located at `/etc/haproxy/haproxy.cfg`.
 The directory `/etc/haproxy` is mounted within the container on `/usr/local/etc/haproxy`.
 This will allow updates to `/etc/haproxy/haproxy.cfg` to be visible within the container.

 Any application bundle service ports must be exposed for proxying.
 The container started above exposes the ports `80`, `443`, `8999`, `9000`, `9999`, and `65535.` This is to expose ports for HTTP/HTTPS and statistics as well as for applications on `9000`, ConductR Visualizer on `9999` and for the HAProxy test endpoint.
 You can include additional ports or port ranges for your endpoints using the `-p` option as required.

 NOTE: The ports exposed by the container is bound the address such as`10.0.7.118` to be used as the service delivery interface for the node using the `hostname` command.
-You must verify or set your system hostname or otherwise substitute the $(hostname) in the above example with the correct IP address for  your environment.
+You must verify or set your system hostname or otherwise substitute the $(HOSTIP) in the above example with the correct IP address for  your environment.

 Run `docker ps -a` to ensure the container has been started successfully.